Policy last updated

 Workplace adjustments across the employee lifecycle

-The employee lifecycle refers to the natural stages an employee goes through during their time at the department.
+The employee lifecycle refers to the natural stages a school staff member goes through during their time at the department.
 The employee lifecycle is a continuous cycle, with engagement at each stage influencing the next.

-Resources are available to support both principals/managers and employees to implement workplace adjustments across the employee lifecycle.
+Resources are available to support both principals/managers and staff members to implement workplace adjustments across the employee lifecycle.

 Workplace adjustment during the recruitment phase ensures that all applicants have a fair chance to demonstrate they have the skills required for the position.
 Not every applicant needs to be assessed in an identical manner.
 This provides flexibility when assessing applicants with a disability.
 All applicants should be encouraged to ask if they require any workplace adjustments through the recruitment process.

-When reading the applicable Recruitment Guide, hiring principals/managers should understand the balancing of substantive equality and merit, that is, equal treatment does not achieve equity for applicants with disability.
+When reading the Schools Recruitment Guide, hiring principals/managers should understand the balancing of substantive equality and merit, that is, equal treatment does not achieve equity for applicants with disability.

 Available resources: